 - Other programs (including affiliated programs) have been evaluated and approved on the basis of their academic content and its suitability for credit transfer to Mount Holyoke; Mount Holyoke is not responsible for coordinating or administering any of these programs.

-Eligible students who are accepted to a Mount Holyoke year or semester program or exchange are guaranteed financial aid, provided that they apply for a Laurel Fellowship, and that they are eligible for need-based financial aid on the basis of the cost of the program or exchange.
+Eligible students who are accepted to a Mount Holyoke year or semester program or exchange are guaranteed financial aid, provided that they apply for a Laurel Fellowship, that they are eligible for need-based financial aid on the basis of the cost of the program or exchange, and that they meet all academic criteria.
 (The Associated Kyoto Program is an exception to this policy, as financial aid is not guaranteed for all eligible students.)
 Places may be limited.
 All programs and exchanges are for a semester or academic year, except as noted.

 Study Abroad Programs